Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Was he a brilliant leader of men or a selfish, ambitious self-aggrandizer?
 A bit of both.
 He is accused of having abandoned his soldiers in Egypt to rush back to Paris at a politically opportune moment.
 His supporters say he had no choice: cut off from retreat and supplies, he had no way to bring his troops home.
 So he left them.
 The debate continues.

-• He had an equivocal relationship to religion.
+• He had an equivocal relationship with religion.
 The French Revolution had abolished Catholicism and the clergy, yet Napoleon reinstated it as the primary religion of the state.
 At the same time, he was remarkably tolerant: he emancipated Jews (economics had something to do with it), and during the Egyptian campaign he flirted with Islam.
 He is known to have said: "If I had to choose a religion, the sun as the universal giver of life would be my god."

 • He fought for the Revolution and against royal rule, and helped reduce class inequalities – yet he crowned himself Emperor and tried to make the title hereditary.
-He may have wanted to do away with monarchy, but he went too far and in a sense became what he abhorred.
+He may have wanted to do away with the monarchy, but he went too far and in a sense became what he abhorred.

 • His relationship to the French Revolution was ambivalent.
 He maintained many of the Revolution's gains – equality (for men) before the law, advancement on merit rather than birth, religious tolerance – but overturned some of its worst excesses, like the Reign of Terror (daily guillotinings, anyone?) or the abolition of Christianity.